wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/5-online-services.md

 way as you would when connecting to the other data sources: by selecting the **Get data** feature in Power BI Desktop.
 Then, select the option that you need from the **Online Services** category.
-In this example, you select SharePoint Online.
+In this example, you select **SharePoint Online List**.

 After you have selected **Connect**, you'll be asked for your SharePoint URL.
 This URL is the one that you use to sign into your SharePoint site through a web browser.
 You can copy the URL from your SharePoint site and paste it into the connection window in Power BI.
-You do not need to enter your full URL file path; you only need to load your site URL because when you are connected, you can select the specific list that you want to load.
+You do not need to enter your full URL file path; you only need to load your site URL because, when you are connected, you can select the specific list that you want to load.
 Depending on the URL that you copied, you might need to delete the last part of your URL, as illustrated in the following image.